Homemade beans are not only yummy but, they also bring back fond memories.

-Homemade baked beans are not only yummy but, they also bring back fond family memories.
 As a kid, one of my favorite meals was Boston Baked Beans, Boston Brown Bread and steamed hot dogs.
-It certainly wasn’t the most colorful meal, but on a cold, dreary day in New England, it really hit the spot.
+It wasn’t the most colorful meal, but on a cold, dreary day in New England, it hit the spot.
 In our family, beans were on the buffet at just about every family gathering and my grandmother Lucille was notorious for making a good batch.
-I can still taste them.
-She even liked to add a side of thinly sliced raw onions mixed with a bit of white vinegar — not necessarily my favorite side dish, but I can see why the sweetness of the beans was offset by the bite of the vinegar and the crunchiness of the cold onion.
+She even liked to add a side of thinly sliced raw onions mixed with a bit of white vinegar — the sweetness of the beans offset by the bite of vinegar and crunchiness of cold onion.
 Those old French Canadians. . .they knew good food!

-What makes these Boston Baked Beans is the use of molasses and salt pork.
+What makes these Boston Baked Beans so flavorful is the use of molasses and salt pork.
 Since Boston was a trade route for rum in the Caribbean, and molasses is used to produce rum, Bostonians had easy access to it, so it ended up in bean pots across town.
-The challenge with molasses is high levels of sugar and calcium — great for keeping beans firm while cooking but, unfortunately, requiring extended cooking time (2-3 hours in a traditional oven).
+The challenge with molasses is the high level of sugar and calcium — great for keeping beans firm while cooking but, unfortunately, requiring extended cooking time (2-3 hours in a traditional oven).
 As for the salt pork, I imagine Bostonians had easy access to that too, since they cured the meat themselves.
-Whatever the history, the savory-sweet combination is a sure crowd pleaser.
+Whatever the history, the savory-sweet combination is a definite crowd-pleaser.

-My husband was fascinated by the whole bean-making process.
-Why wouldn’t he be?!?
-It’s so much fun!
+My husband, a native of Chicago, was fascinated by the whole bean-making process this week.
 He regularly asked when they’d be done and I regularly replied “When they’re ready.”
-After many hours of this, he finally tried them and exclaimed “These are delicious!
+When he finally tasted them, he exclaimed “These are delicious!
 I want more!”

-My first spoonful tasted like I had stepped back in time 🙂
+My first spoonful tasted like a step back in time 🙂

 - 1 lb. dry navy beans